Fenton Hill Observatory: REACT

 REACT (Research and Education Automatically Controlled Telescope) was the first gamma-ray burst detection telescope built at Fenton Hill and was completed between 1997 and 1998.
 It has a half-degree field of view.
 When in event alert mode, REACT automatically swings around to take a series of one-minute exposures to catch any optical signals coinciding with gamma-ray transients detected by other instruments.
 It is fully automated and housed in a weather-sensing dome that automatically closes in the rain.

 ROTSE

 The ROTSE-I telescope was part of the first phase of the Robotic Optical Transient Search Experiment, a worldwide collaboration.
 It has since been retired from use.
 The ROTSE-III telescope is designed to quickly observe gamma-ray bursts detected by satellites and other instruments.
 Its first response was on December 11, 2002.
 It consists of four 0.45-m robotic reflecting telescopes which together have a 15-degree field of view.
 ROTSE can use telemetry data from the NASA Compton Gamma Ray Observatory to direct its array of cameras toward burst events as they occur.
-Alerts will come from the BACODINE fast alert system developed at NASA/Goddard Space Flight Center.
+Alerts will come from the BACODINE General Coordinates Network fast alert system developed at NASA/Goddard Space Flight Center.
 This system allows ROTSE to respond within 10 seconds of a burst onset.